metacpan/metacpan-cpan-extracted/distros/E/Error-ROP/README.md

+# NAME

-Error-ROP - A simple and lightweight implementation error handling library for Perl, inspired in the Rop type.
+Error::ROP - A simple and lightweight implementation error handling library for Perl, inspired in the Rop type.

 # SYNOPSIS